anagomesdesign/personal-page/README.md

 Then move on to `P.tsx` and finally `Link.tsx`.<br/>
 Before using any of them, open the component file and check its content to understand what it does.<br/>
 I left some more explanations in the comments of each file to help you understand them better.<br/>
-If you have any blockers, look for the [Possible blockers](#possible-blockers) section.
-If your problem is not listed feel free to reach me at any time!!<br/>

 Just like the first assignment, I don't want you to worry about understanding everything right now.<br/>
 Once you finish the assignment, I'll give you some more context as I did with the first assignment.<br/>